128technology/docs/docs/plugin_http_probe.md

 :::note
-Each router can configure up to 10 http probe profiles
+Each router can configure up to 10 http probe profiles.
 :::

 ### SLA